 Insulin Pump/Control Software/SRS/3.3.2 Function Compute insulin dose: safe sugar level.
 Description Computes the dose of insulin to be delivered when the current measured sugar level is in the safe zone between 3 and 7 units.
 Inputs Current sugar reading (r2); the previous two readings (r0 and r1).
+Source Current sugar reading from sensor Other readings Description Computes the dose of insulin to be delivered when the current measured sugar level is in the safe zone between 3 and 7 units.
+Inputs Current sugar reading (r2); the previous two readings (r0 and r1).
+Computes the dose of insulin to be delivered when the current measured sugar level is in the safe zone between 3 and 7 units.
+Inputs Current sugar reading (r2); the previous two readings (r0 and r1). measured sugar level is in the safe zone between 3 and 7 units.
+Inputs Current sugar reading (r2); the previous two readings (r0 and r1). and r1).
 Source Current sugar reading from sensor.
 Other readings Action from memory.
-CompDose is zero if the sugar level is stable or falling or if the Outputs CompDose-the dose in insulin to be delivered. level is increasing but the rate of increase is decreasing.
-If the level is increasing and the rate of increase is increasing, then Destination Main control loop.
-CompDose is computed by dividing the difference between the current sugar level and the previous level by 4 and rounding the result.
-If the result, is rounded to zero then CompDose is set to the minimum dose that can be delivered.
-Requirements Two previous readings so that the rate of change of sugar level can be computed.
-Pre-condition The insulin reservoir contains at least the maximum allowed single dose of insulin.
-Post-condition r0 is replaced by r1 then r1 is replaced by r2.
-Side effects None.
+CompDose is zero if the sugar level is stable or falling or Outputs CompDose-the dose in insulin to be delivered. level is increasing but the rate of increase is decreasing. level is increasing and the rate of increase is increasing, Destination Main control loop.
+CompDose is computed by dividing the difference betwee current sugar level and the previous level by 4 and roundin result.
+If the result, is rounded to zero then CompDose is sthe minimum dose that can be delivered.
+Requirements Two previous readings so that the rate of change of sugar can be computed.
+Pre-condition The insulin reservoir contains at least the maximum all single dose of insulin.
+Post-condition r0 is replaced by r1 then r1 is replaced b